ioanniskousis/Opinions/README.md

     <a href="https://github.com/ioanniskousis/Opinions/issues">Request Feature</a>
   </p>
 </p>

 Opinions is based on a redesign of Twitter.
-Is an application to share opinions about books, politics, health etc - anything that you can share opinions about with people who follow you.
+It is an application to share opinions about books, politics, health, etc. - anything that you want to share opinions about with the people who follow you.

-Additionally to the requirements, I added the following features :
+In addition to the project requirements, I added the following features:

   - User can check Likes to the Opinions
   - Users are presented in 4 modes
     - All